-- Computer Science is engaging and contemporary, the course has input from organisations such as Microsoft, Google and Cisco. - Focus on real world threats and cyber security including phishing, malware and firewalls. - You will develop skills in computational thinking. - You will learn to program! - You will experiment with new technologies including the Raspberry Pi, 3D mobile phones and Tablet PCs.
+- Engaging and contemporary, the course has input from organisations such as Microsoft, Google and Cisco. - Focus on real world threats and cyber security including phishing, malware and firewalls. - You will develop skills in computational thinking. - You will learn to program! - You will experiment with new technologies including the Raspberry Pi, 3D mobile phones and Tablet PCs.